Yu Choy - Regular - [Oilseed Rape, Chinese

-This is an edible variety of the same plant Canola Oil and Rapeseed Oil are produced from (Canola is a non-toxic low erucic acid rapeseed oil).
-While most rape grown worldwide is used to produce oil and animal feed, the edible variety is used as a vegetable and is now widely available in North American markets serving Asian communities.
-It is particularly noted for the sweetness and tenderness of its stems.
+The plants on this page are all edible varieties of Oilseed Rape, a kind of mustard plant.
+A genetically engineered version produces the seeds from which Canola oil is made (Canola is a low erucic acid rapeseed oil, originally known as Lear oil).
+While most rape grown worldwide is used to produce oil and animal feed, the edible varieties are very fine vegetables and are now widely available in North American markets serving Asian communities.
+They are particularly noted for the sweetness and tenderness of their stems.

 Some refer to Yu Choy as "Chinese Spinach", but that's not very accurate.
-Yu Choy does have a touch of the oxalic sharpness of spinach, but very much milder, and the flavor is definitely of the mustard family.
+Yu Choy does have a touch of sharpness but very much milder, and the flavor is definitely of the mustard family.
 The Thai name means vegetable from Guangdong, China, with Dok as a qualifier - there may be sub-qualifiers to that.
-Photo © cg1

 More on Asian Greens